-I’m very close to completing Part Three of my article, which I hope to publish by May 2021 for ME Awareness Month.
-I feel Part Three is the most important chapter as it covers in detail the inexcusable reasons why there are no biomarkers or effective treatments to improve the quality of life of those unfortunate to be afflicted with ME today.
+I’m very close to completing Part Three of my article, which will be published for ME Awareness Week 2021.
+I feel Part Three is the most important chapter as it covers in detail the horrible history of ME, the inexcusable reasons why there are no biomarkers or effective treatments to improve the quality of life of those unfortunate to be afflicted with ME today.
 Including details of: historic medical misogyny and gender inequality; the wrongful redefining ME as Chronic Fatigue Syndrome (CFS); the hijacking of ME/CFS by a group of psychiatrists.

 The factors above have been described as ‘one of greatest medical scandals of the 21st century’ by MP Carol Monaghan – thus stalling proper biomedical research into ME for decades.

 Sadly, a percentage of Long COVID patients who go on to develop ME, may also suffer because of these historical mistakes and medical neglect.